rwese/agent-loop-plugin/.opencode/skill/testing.md

 ### AI doesn't respond to continuation

 Fixed in v1.1.7 by removing status message after injection that was interfering with AI response.

+### AI says "Done" without completing tasks

+Fixed in v1.2.1 with improved continuation prompt that includes the actual task list, not just a generic "continue working" message.